bdastur/notes/aws/readme.md

 * AWS WAF lets you monitor the HTTP and HTTPS requests that are forwarded to API gateway, Cloudfront or ALB.
 * It also lets you control access to your content.
+* WAF allows 3 different behaviours:
+  - Allow all requests except the ones you specify
+  - Block all requests except the ones you specify
+  - Count the requests thatt match the properties you specify

 ## Lambda